-If you don’t have a software to do this for you, here is how to go about it in Excel:
+If you don’t have the software to do this for you, here is how to go about it in Excel:

 Make a list of the deposits and withdrawals you think you made during the month.

-Enter in Excel your bank balance in one column and expected balance in another.
+Enter in Excel your bank balance in one column and the expected balance in another.

 Compare the deposits on your list to those on your bank statement.
 Any deposit that is on your list that is not on the bank statement is now qualified as an outstanding deposit.
 Add them to the bank balance in Excel.